How to Write a Conclusion Paragraph

 Conclusion paragraphs can be tricky to write, but a clear conclusion can sum up your main points and leave your reader with a clear sense of what to take away from your overall essay.
-Creating a strong essay means making sure that you have a clear introduction, several body paragraphs, and an equally strong conclusion.
-Read on for a step-by-step guide on how to write a conclusion paragraph, and then check out our library of conclusion worksheets to get plenty of practice in how to write a strong conclusion.
+Creating a strong essay means making sure that you have a clear introduction, several body paragraphs, and knowing how to write a conclusion paragraph.
+Keep reading closely, and you’ll know how to write a conclusion paragraph.
+Read on for a step-by-step guide on how to write a conclusion paragraph, and then check out our library of conclusion worksheets to get plenty of practice in how to write a conclusion paragraph.

 How to Write a Conclusion Paragraph